Blue Cross Blue Shield hospital/specialty coverage highlights:

 Student Health Insurance Plan members are covered for prescription medications purchased outside of the United States.
 A prescription drug claim form must be submitted for reimbursement.

 Most countries require that the prescribing doctor be licensed in that country before a prescription can be filled.
-If you take a prescription drug, contact your doctor and have your prescription written for the number of months you need filled while traveling outside of the country.
+If you take a prescription drug, contact your doctor and have your prescription written for the number of months you need to be filled while traveling outside of the country.
 Some common U.S. medications and supplements are illegal in certain countries or require government authorization prior to your arrival.
 Review Harvard Global Support Services’ tips for traveling abroad with medication and talk with your doctor before your departure.

 Travel overrides can only be processed for a maximum amount of 6 months.
 All travel override requests are processed based on your last refill date and your travel dates/documentation provided.
 Students are only allowed to fill the amount of medication that our office has authorized.
 You can be held liable for any costs filled beyond the amount we authorize.